 2. Work out the average Gini Coefficient for each state and territory for 2001 and 2011.
-Compare the state averages for 2001 and 2011.
-What does this indicate about the changes in each state over that decade?
-Using visualisation techniques to examine the data may be useful.
+Graph the state averages for 2001 and 2011 on separate graphs, then graph both years together.
+What does this indicate about the changes in each state over the decade examined?